-The company works in several key markets around the country that are able to consistently produce cash flowing properties on the more affordable range of the spectrum (typically, around $75K – $150K).
+The company works in several key markets around the country that can consistently produce cash-flowing properties on the more affordable spectrum (typically, around $75K – $150K).

 Roofstock provides a relatively easy way for investors to find and buy properties, particularly for those who live in coastal markets (wildly expensive cities like San Diego, San Franciso, New York, D.C., etc.) where it’s WAY too expensive for the average person to start buying properties around where they live.